 - How long you’re investing for

 - How much risk you’re willing to take

 Generally, once you’re retired, your goals change.
 You may want a regular reliable income from your super.
 A conservative approach to investing will give you more certainty around how much you have in retirement savings, but it could limit how much your super could grow.

 Tip: make extra contributions to grow your super

-Even small regular deposits or lump-sum payments to your super can make a big difference to your final super balance over time:
+Lump-sum payments or even small regular deposits to your super can make a big difference to your final super balance over time:

 There are limits on the amount of contributions you can make to super, and they change depending on which type of account you hold with us.

 Tip: find out if there could be tax benefits

 One of the reasons you might choose to invest in your super over other types of investments is the chance to take advantage of certain tax benefits.
 Also, later in life, income you receive from your super might be assessed more favourably by Centrelink than other income sources, which could make you eligible for higher Centrelink payments.